carbon-data-specification/Power-Systems-Data/specifications/cdsc-wg2-01-draft.md

 Balancing Authority.
 The Balancing Authority maintains load-resource balance within this area.
 - <b>Interconnection</b>: A geographic area in which the operation of Bulk Power System components is synchronized
 such that the failure of one or more of such components may adversely affect the ability of the operators of other components within the system to maintain Reliable Operation of the Facilities within their control.
 When capitalized, any one of the four major electric system networks in North America: Eastern, Western, ERCOT and Quebec.
-<b>Generating Plant</b>: One or more generators at a single physical location whereby any single
+- <b>Generating Plant</b>: One or more generators at a single physical location whereby any single
 contingency can affect all the generators at that location.

+Additional terminology was taken from PJM, a Balancing Authority on the US Grid, which has its own set of glossary terms that are helpful for the purposes of this specification.

 #### PJM
 - <b>Zone</b>: A transmission owner's area within the PJM Region.
 (We use this to generally define an area with a shared price/ability to bid).